Hansen Bahia

 Hansen Bahia, born Karl Heinz Hansen (Hamburg, Germany, 1915 – São Paulo, Brazil, 1978), was a German engraver, artist, and writer active in Brazil after 1950.
 He fought in World War II as a soldier, illustrated children's books after the war, and began working in woodcuts, his primary medium in the late 1940s.
-He traveled to Brazil in 1950s, and worked with numerous artists and authors of Salvador, Bahia in the period.
+He traveled to Brazil in the 1950s, and worked with numerous artists and authors of Salvador, Bahia in the period.
 He worked in Germany, Ethiopia, and Colombia in the 1960s, and returned to Brazil in 1966.
 He legally changed his name to Hansen Bahia in 1966.
 Hansen Bahia moved to the interior of the Brazilian state of Bahia in 1975, and purchased a historic farm with his wife, Ilsa.
 The couple donated his art, residence, and personal effects to the city of Cachoeira, Bahia; they are housed and displayed in the Hansen Bahia Foundation in Cachoeira.

 Early life

 Hansen Bahia spent his childhood in Hamburg, where he studied painting from 1930 to 1933.
 He then worked in Italy as an ice cream vendor and artist in a traveling circus.
 Hansen Bahia served as a seaman for the German Reichsmarine (Reich Navy) from 1935 to 1936, then was employed in the fire brigade.
-He then fought in World War II as a soldier in the German Army until 1945, and was at the Oder front at the end of the war.
+He fought in World War II as a soldier in the German Army until 1945, and was at the Oder front at the end of the war.

 Hansen Bahia worked as an illustrator of children's books during the war, an experience that formed the basis of his later artistic work.
 After the end of World War II he painted images of the destroyed city of Hamburg and illustrated self-written fairy tales.
 An exhibition of his work on children's books followed.
 He created his first woodcut series, Totentanz and Christ and Thomas, between 1946 and 1947.